Section 269SU of Income Tax Act 1961

 (ii) If at least 95% of total amounts received during the previous year for sales, turnover or gross receipts are received by any mode other than cash.

-To summarize, the provisions of Section 269SU of Income Tax Act, 1961 shall be applicable to all persons carrying on B2C businesses and having total sales/ turnover or gross receipts exceeding Rs.
-50 crores in previous year.
+To summarize, the provisions of Section 269SU of the Income Tax Act, 1961 shall be applicable to all persons carrying on B2C businesses and having total sales/ turnover or gross receipts exceeding Rs.
+50 crores in the previous year.
 When it comes to persons carrying on B2B businesses, it depends on whether the total sales/ turnover or gross receipts condition given in the section and the additional conditions given in the relevant circular is satisfied or not, which can be presented as follows:

 Section 269SU of Income Tax Act, 1961 – Applicability for B2B businesses